You vote, we exhibit!

 The "special exhibit" on display will be accompanied by a free expert talk, a blog post and a video (only available in German).

-The next online voting under the title "In the Salon.
-Bourgeois conviviality from the 18th to the 20th century" starts on May 13.
+The next online voting under the title "A voyage around the world" starts on July 15.

 May 28, 2024 - July 28, 2024